Multilevel functional distributional models with application to continuous glucose monitoring in diabetes clinical trials: Models for longitudinal distributional representations

 \subsection{Longitudinal Functional Quantile Models}

 The clinical trial study was partitioned in six four-week periods and one two-week period for a total of seven periods.
-In every period CGM data are sampled once every five minutes and then transformed into a quantile function.
-Therefore, for each study participant we have up to seven quantile functions (as some study participants do not have data in the last two-week period) that are indexed by time.
-This results in a longitudinal (because periods are indexed by time) quantile functional (because the measurement is the quantile function over a period) data structure.
-We are interested in studying the association between study participants' covariates and the CGM quantiles observed longitudinally, while accounting for baseline, longitudinal and white noise variability \cite{10.1093/biostatistics/kxs051}.
+In every period CGM data are sampled once every five minutes and then transformed into a quantile function; so for every four-week period there are roughly $8{,}000$ observations per person and for every two-week period about $4{,}000$.
+These data are then summarized by the quantile function resulting in up to seven quantile functions per study participant (as some study participants do not have data in the last two-week period) that are indexed by time.
+This results in a longitudinal (because periods are indexed by time) distributional (because the measurement is the quantile function over a period) data structure.
+We are interested in studying the association between study participants' covariates and the CGM quantiles observed longitudinally, while accounting for baseline, longitudinal and white noise variability \citep{10.1093/biostatistics/kxs051}.

-The structure of the problem is akin to the one introduced by \cite{Greven2010}.
+The structure of the problem is akin to the one introduced by \citep{Greven2010}.
 However, their primary focus was on the longitudinal decomposition of functional variability without imposing restrictions on the functional data or addressing inference for covariate effects.
-In the context of functional multilevel data analysis using CGM data, the methods and scientific problems are similar to the ones presented recently by \cite{https://doi.org/10.1111/biom.13878}.
-Here, we emphasize the analysis of response quantile distributional responses, as patients are monitored under real-life quantifiable scenarios typical of real-world clinical situations, rather than unconstrained functional trajectories.
-Furthermore, our approach allows capturing long-term changes in patients over a span of $26$ weeks, as opposed to the daily monitoring emphasized in \cite{https://doi.org/10.1111/biom.13878}.
+In the context of functional multilevel data analysis using CGM data, the methods and scientific problems are similar to the ones introduced recently by \citep{https://doi.org/10.1111/biom.13878}.
+The difference is that we focus on the empirical quantile process, which reduces the effect of exact timing of activity and meal intake on the CGM response.
+Moreover, we focus on long-term changes in patients over $26$ weeks, which is a period when physiological changes are thought to be possible.